KenethGarcia/ClassiPyGRB/README.md

 swift = SWIFT(res=64)
 df = swift.obtain_data(name='GRB211211A')
 ```
-Also, you only use a line to plot a light curve:
+Moreover, you plot a light curve using one single line:
 ```
 swift.plot_any_grb(name='GRB060614')
 ```
-Do specialized tasks as see the convergence of t-Distributed Stochastic Neighbor Embedding (TSNE):
+Do specialized tasks to see the convergence of t-Distributed Stochastic Neighbor Embedding (TSNE):

 ![convergence](docs/Animations/animation1.gif)